zeromq/gyre/README.md

 project licensed under the LGPLv3.
 To contribute to Gyre please read the [C4.1 process](http://rfc.zeromq.org/spec:22) that we use.

-To report an issue, use the [PYRE issue tracker](https://github.com/zeromq/gyre/issues) at github.com.
+To report an issue, use the [Gyre issue tracker](https://github.com/zeromq/gyre/issues) at github.com.